 After obtaining my Part 107 waiver, I’ve learned that it’s crucial to understand the responsibilities it entails.
 The Responsible Person is the linchpin of safe drone operations under the waiver.
-They must ensure that the remote Pilot in Command (PIC), manipulators of the controls, and Visual Observers (VOs) are informed about the waiver’s terms and strictly adhere to them.
+They must ensure that the remote Pilot in Command (PIC), the manipulators of the controls, and the Visual Observers (VOs) are informed of the waiver’s terms and strictly adhere to them.
 This includes being well-versed in Part 107 regulations.

 It’s imperative to document all compliance efforts and be ready to present them if requested by the FAA or an authorized representative.
 This proactive approach not only ensures legality but also enhances safety.